mharen/mharen.github.io/blog/2011/2011-07-reseeding-all-identity-values-in.md

 </blockquote>

 This is handy to have in the toolbox when a data sync screws up a bunch of tables.
-In fact, that’s the primary reason I’m posting it here—so <strong>*I*</strong> can refer back to it in the future as needed.
+In fact, that’s the primary reason I’m posting it here—so ***I*** can refer back to it in the future as needed.